roffs/curriculum-vitae/readme.md

     *Technologies: Javascript, React, SUI components, Mocha, Chai, Sinon, Cypress*

+### THOUGHTWORKS January 2025 - Now
+After a gap year I resumed my career in Thoughtworks where I'm still currently working.
+- #### Payments platform for an airline
+    Designed and implemented the full flow a service that would allow other teams to easily integrate payments at their end.

 ## EDUCATION

 **Bachelor’s degree in Industrial Technologies Engineering** - Barcelona School of Industrial Engineering (ETSEIB), UPC<br>
 *Honors in IT 1*

+**Master in Innovation and Research in Informatics:  Computer Graphics and Virtual Reality** -  Barcelona School of Informatics (FIB), UPC.<br>
+*Ongoing, expected to graduate in June 2026.*

 ## TECHNICAL SKILLS